Princess Rashidah Sa'adatul Bolkiah: Education and early life

-Princess Rashidah attended Puteri-Putera School, Jerudong International School and graduated Universiti Brunei Darussalam (UBD) with a Master's degree in Public Policy and Administration.
+Princess Rashidah (or Rashida) attended Puteri-Putera School, St. Andrew's School, Jerudong International School and graduated Universiti Brunei Darussalam (UBD) with a Master's degree in Public Policy and Administration.
 She worked in the Public Service Department of the Prime Minister's Office in 1994, and the Ministry of Development in 1995.

 Marriage and children

 Marriage

-The marriage of Princess Rashidah and her will-be husband, Pengiran Maharaja Setia Laila Diraja Shahibul Irshad Pengiran Anak Haji 'Abdul Rahim, was broadcast to the public via Radio Television Brunei (RTB), and the cerebration followed the Malay Muslim Monarchy philosophy.
+The marriage of Princess Rashidah and her will-be husband, Pengiran Maharaja Setia Laila Diraja Shahibul Irshad Pengiran Anak Haji Abdul Rahim, was broadcast to the public via Radio Television Brunei (RTB), and the celebration followed the Malay Muslim Monarchy philosophy.
 The Majlis Istiadat Bersuruh Diraja held at Istana Nurul Iman on 9 August 1996.
 Prior to the wedding, rumors have been circulating around the population of Brunei.
 The Gendang Jaga-Jaga began with court musicians playing traditional music instruments, followed by a 21-gun salute at the Lapau.
 After that, the Menerima Tanda Diraja was carried out on 12 August.

 Then on the Afternoon of 13 August, the Menerima Pertunangan Diraja began.
 That following day, the Berbedak Ceremony was carried out, and at Omar Ali Saifuddien Mosque, Akad Nikah unites both the bride and groom on 15 August.
 After several days of ceremonies, Bersanding was carried out in the Throne Hall of the Istana Nurul Iman with the presence of the Royal family, both local and foreign 5,000 guests on 18 August.
+Whitney Houston gave a private concert to celebrate her wedding.
+According to reports, she received $7 million to perform at this occasion.

 Children

-Princess Rashidah and Prince 'Abdul Rahim have 2 sons and 3 daughters.
+Princess Rashidah and Pengiran Anak Abdul Rahim have 2 sons and 3 daughters.
 The order by age is as follows;